HTTP API

 • If-None-Match: ETag denoting the query result cached by the client.
 Optional.

 Body: {"query": "(SQL query)"}.
+Optional.
 Must match the SHA-256 hash.
-Either the request body or the X-Seafowl-Query header are required.
+Either the request body or the X-Seafowl-Query header are required when the query hash is supplied as the URL path parameter.

 Returns: